ekomsSavior/PHISH_HUNTER_PRO/README.md

 **Output**

  Saves a detailed report to the `reports/` folder
- Logs all discovered injection points to `loot/param_targets.txt` (for use in Module 12)
+ Logs all discovered injection points to `loot/param_targets.txt` (for use in Module 12: XSS Payload Injector)

 Perfect for quick triage of phishing panels and low-hanging bugs in scam infrastructure.